This article is part of a larger series on Business Email.

-To set up a business email address, you’ll first need to get a domain name.
-You can get this from a domain name registrar, such as GoDaddy or Hover.
-Or, if you plan to use WordPress to build your website, you can get a free domain through a web hosting provider, such as DreamHost.
+If you’re planning to build your business website on WordPress, you can get a free domain through a WordPress web hosting provider, such as DreamHost.
 Then, choose an email service provider, connect your domain, and choose your username.
-Get the step-by-step instructions on how to create a custom email address.
+Get step-by-step instructions for how to create a custom email address.

 Is it possible to get a free business email address?

 Yes, there are a few different ways to get a free business email address.
 For example, if you already have a domain name, you can get up to five free business email addresses through Zoho Mail.

 If you don’t have a domain name yet and plan to build a site using WordPress, you can get a free business email with the purchase of a web hosting plan, such as with DreamHost.
 Learn how to get a free business email address.

 With so many domain name registrars, it can be difficult to know which is the best to use.
 The best domain registrars are not only affordable, but also offer a number of domain name extensions (such as .com, .org, .store, or .io), provide a user-friendly interface, and include extras like domain name privacy.

 Some of the most popular and best domain registrars are Namecheap, Hover, GoDaddy, and IONOS.
 For help deciding which is right for you, check out the complete breakdown of the best domain name registrars.